Snipedprox/Flare/README.md

 Provide propor credits

--link to this repo , link to my support server , my discord tag , a commands , etc Do not ask me for emoji support
+- link to this repo , link to my support server , my discord tag , a commands , etc Do not ask me for emoji support

 - I do not want my server to get nuked thats the reason